helloItIsThomas/helloitsthomas-24-03/src/projects/mozilla/index.md

             alt: "Image 1"
       - type: text
         data:
-          headline: "Pattern Generator"
+          headline: "Graphic Pixelation Filter"
           cols:
-            - src: "This app was developed to visualize how a pattern-based image treatment might look at scale."
+            - src: "This app generates the backdrop for a two part image treatment process.
+The final image illustrates 'Clarity from Complexity'."
 ---

 ---